toolness/css-ribbonate/README.md

 mobile devices, [viewport meta tags][], and more.
 For examples of its use, see [remix-me-on-webmaker.html][] and the [bust-out][] make.

-This script has been tested on Internet Explorer 11 and recent versions of Firefox, Chrome, Safari, and Opera.
-It probably won't work on older browsers.
+These scripts have been tested on Internet Explorer 11 and recent versions of Firefox, Chrome, Safari, and Opera.
+They probably won't work on older browsers.

   [GitHub Ribbon]: https://github.com/blog/273-github-ribbons